LL-Pengfei/CS1010-AY1819S1-Personal/docs/08-if-else.md

 There are also a couple of "first" in the sample code above:

 - You see the keyword `void` for the first time.  `void` is a special type that indicates nothing.
 The function `print_score` does not return anything, it accepts an input `score` and print something to screen.
 As such, we say that the return type of `print_score` is `void`.
 - You see _strings_ for the first time (`"A"`, etc.).
 A _string_ basically is a sequence of characters.
-We use double quotes `"` to mark the beginning and the end of a string, and use the CS1010 I/O library function `cs1010_println_string` to print the a string to the screen.
+We use double quotes `"` to mark the beginning and the end of a string, and use the CS1010 I/O library function `cs1010_println_string` to print a string to the screen.

 You can imagine that as the number of possible letter grades increases (NUS has 11), we will have many nested `if`-`else`, and the code gets complicated.
 To reduce the number of nesting, we can write `else if` directly, without nesting: